Patient Information for Hydrogen Peroxide cleaning for Ear Infections/Ear Wax

 Read more about Hydrops.

-Tilt your head to the side and instill the drops into the ear as prescribed on the medication label or on this information sheet.
+Tilt your head to the side and instill the drops into the ear as prescribed on the hydrogen peroxide medication label or on this information sheet.

-The first time you use the drops in the ear, leave the drops in the ear for a few seconds only and then use a clean cotton ball or tissue spear to wipe the excess from around the opening of the ear canal.
+The first time you use hydrogen peroxide drops in the ear, leave the drops in the ear for a few seconds only and then use a clean cotton ball or tissue spear to wipe the excess from around the opening of the ear canal.

 Subsequent times you use hydrogen peroxide drops: